Credit Card Purchase Protection: What You Need to Know

 While theft of personal property may be covered by your homeowners or renters insurance, if your deductible is $1,000, it’s not worth filing a claim.

-Then, you remember you made the purchase using your Chase Freedom Flex card.
+Then, you remember you made the purchase using your Chase Freedom Unlimited card.
 Huzzah!
 So you file a purchase protection claim through Chase, attach your receipt and police report, and Chase credits you the maximum per-claim amount of $500.

 What Does Purchase Protection Cover?